xmartlabs/android-snapshot-publisher/README.md

 ```groovy
 apply plugin: 'com.xmartlabs.snapshot-publisher'
 ```

+> Note that Fabric's Maven Repository must to be added to the project because Android Snapshot Publisher plugin uses Fabric's plugin and it's hosted in their Maven Repository.

 ## Setup
 The plugin defines a `snapshotPublisher` block where you can add the different setup alongside the Android modules.